tsathoqqua/limadocs/docs/source/basic_lpc/lpc_flow.rst

 modification, etc.

 You should know also the operators &&, ||, ==, !=, and !.
 These are the
 logical operators.
-They return a nonzero value when true, and 0 when false.
+They return a non-zero value when true, and 0 when false.
 Make note of the values of the following expressions:

    |  (1 && 1) value: 1   (1 and 1)